Saab wins Brazil jet deal after NSA spying sours Boeing bid

 The contract, negotiated over the course of three presidencies, will supply Brazil's air force with 36 new Gripen NG fighters by 2020.
 Aside from the cost of the jets themselves, the agreement is expected to generate billions of additional dollars in future supply and service contracts.

-The deal is the largest-ever foreign order for the Saab Gripen, building momentum for a program that has consistently undercut competitors on price, senior executive Lennart Sindahl said in an interview.

-Chicago-based Boeing Co (BA.N) and France's Dassault Aviation SA (AVMD.PA) were also contenders for the contract.
+Saab (SAABb.ST) did not immediately comment on the purchase.
+In addition to Chicago-based Boeing Co (BA.N), France's Dassault Aviation SA (AVMD.PA) was a contender for the contract.

 The timing of the announcement, after more than a decade of off-and-on negotiations, appeared to catch the companies involved by surprise.
 Even Juniti Saito, Brazil's top air force commander, said on Wednesday that he only heard of the decision a day earlier in a meeting with President Dilma Rousseff.

-Brazilian officials said the deal, one of the most coveted emerging-market defense contracts, went to Saab because it provided the most affordable option, as well as the best conditions for technology transfer to local partners.
+Brazilian officials said the deal, one of the most coveted emerging-market defense contracts, went to Saab because it provided the most affordable option for the new jets, as well as the best conditions for technology transfer to local partners.

 The choice, Defense Minister Celso Amorim said, "took into account performance, the effective transfer of technology and costs - not just of acquisition but of maintenance."